unsorted-repos/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/customSortServerV5/readme.md

 Or you can create the .jar file with eclipse by:
 1. enabling package (uncomment line one stating: `package customSortServerV4`) in:
 ```
+ConditionalComparator.java
+CreateSorts.java
+hardCoded.java
+IcheckTresholdCondition.java
 Main.java
 ReadTasks.java
-hardCoded.java
 Task.java
-CreateSorts.java
-ConditionalComparator.java
 ```
-2. Try enabling package customSortServerV4 in `IcheckTresholdCondition.java` as well.

-3. In package explorer of eclipse, select those 7 files.
+2. In package explorer of eclipse, select those 7 files.

-4. Click top left: file>Export>expand node/folder "java">Select: Runnable JAR file>Click Next.
+3. Click top left: file>Export>expand node/folder "java">Select: Runnable JAR file>Click Next.

-5. At Launch configuration select: `Main - customSortServerV4`
+4. At Launch configuration select: `Main - customSortServerV4`

-6. Chose an export destination (e.g. `...<yourcomputerpath>/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/customSortServerV4/`) and name the file `JavaServerSort`.
+5. Chose an export destination (e.g. `...<yourcomputerpath>/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/customSortServerV4/`) and name the file `JavaServerSort`.

-7. select: "Package required libraries into generated Jar"
+6. select: "Package required libraries into generated Jar"

-8. Press finish.
+7. Press finish.

-9. That's it.
+8. That's it.
 (You can run the java separately by:

-10. Open command prompt (cmd) or WSL Ubuntu 16.04 (terminal):
+9. Open command prompt (cmd) or WSL Ubuntu 16.04 (terminal):

-11. In cmd/terminal browse to `...<yourcomputerpath>/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/customSortServerV4/`
+10. In cmd/terminal browse to `...<yourcomputerpath>/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/customSortServerV4/`

-12. Type: java -jar JavaServerSort.jar
+11. Type: java -jar JavaServerSort.jar
 ### In Ubuntu

-13. Open (WSL) Ubuntu (16.04) and browse in terminal(=command prompt for Linux) to: "the folder this Readme.md is in"/compileYourself/javaCustomSort/src/customSortTaskwarrior/
+12. Open (WSL) Ubuntu (16.04) and browse in terminal(=command prompt for Linux) to: "the folder this Readme.md is in"/compileYourself/javaCustomSort/src/customSortTaskwarrior/

-14. Enter:
+13. Enter:
 ./customSort.sh

-15. Wait for 3+minutes
+14. Wait for 3+minutes

-16. If it's done it has sorted all tasks (excluding messed up dependency tasks) from top to bottom on:
+15. If it's done it has sorted all tasks (excluding messed up dependency tasks) from top to bottom on:
 	 	If below threshold:(currently hardcoded threshold of 11.2) If has project:
 				on project